Talbot School of Theology

 The maximum number of credits that may be received is:

 Master of Arts in Christian Education: 12 credits

 Spiritual Formation and Soul Care: 12 credits

 Eligible students coming from accredited Bible colleges or Christian liberal arts colleges may request exemption from certain required courses.
-Normally, reduction requires two undergraduate courses, in the same discipline, to reduce one graduate course (6 credits undergraduate work to reduce 3 credits of graduate work) for a limited amount of graduate credit.
-To qualify for reduction, the student must have earned a "B" grade in eligible coursework.
+Normally, advanced standing requires two undergraduate courses, in the same discipline, to reduce one graduate course (6 credits undergraduate work for 3 credits of graduate work) for a limited amount of graduate credit.
+To qualify for advanced standing, the student must have earned a "B" grade in eligible coursework.
 Once the student has been accepted into the degree program, an evaluation, following guidelines established by the faculty, will be made by the Office of the Registrar.

-Depending on undergraduate coursework as it relates to the program concentration, the maximum number of credits that may be reduced is 30 credits for these M.A. concentrations: Bible Exposition, Old Testament, New Testament, Theology, Philosophy, Spiritual Formation, and Biblical and Theological Studies/Diversified.
+Depending on undergraduate coursework as it relates to the program specialization, the maximum number of credits that may be reduced is 21 credits for these M.A. specializations: Bible Exposition, Christian Apologetics, Old Testament, New Testament, Theology, Philosophy, Science and Religion, Spiritual Formation, and Biblical and Theological Studies/Diversified.

 Course prefixes indicate:

 |TTPT||Christian Ministry and Leadership|